nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

 - Filter cubes can be opened by pushing the lever toward the center of the emission filter.
 - Chroma and Nikon filters: arrow toward dichroic.
   Omega and Semrock filters: arrow in the direction of light.

+## Using RFP/TRITC filters
+By default, the setup features an mCherry filetr set.
+It can be exchanged for RFP/TRITC filters with the following steps:

+1. select GFP filter and turn off the setup
+2. remove the turret cap, pull out the mCherry cube.
+Then put the RFP/TRITC cube and close the cap.
+3. Open the Spectra upper cap (2 screws).
+Remove the filter at the G/Y position and put the appropriate one.
+4. Acquire the picture using the `RFP` illumination group. \
+NB: this is not changing any setting compared to the `mCherry` illumination but it allows to have correct metadata for the picture.

+ALWAYS PUT BACK THE mCherry FILTER SET ONCE YOU ARE DONE.

 ## Camera
 Hamamatsu ORCA-Flash4.0